Food Access

 Click on a county name on the right to filter by county.
 Use the timeline to filter by month and year.

 Refreshed: Annually.
-Dashboard last refreshed August 2024.
+Dashboard last refreshed March 2025.

 WIC Eligibility and Participation

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a federal program administered by the state of Texas that supports the nutrition of low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and that of infants and children up to age five who are at nutritional risk.
-A key component of this program is providing financial support to participants to purchase specific nutritious foods.
-County-level data on WIC eligibility and participation is not consistently available publicly at this time.
-Central Texas Food Bank is working to compile more localized data for Central Texas.
-In the meantime, state-level data on eligibility, participation, and coverage rates (the percentage of the population eligible for WIC who receive benefits) are shown below.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a federal program administered by the state of Texas that provides nutrition support to eligible pregnant, breastfeeding, and postpartum women, as well as infants and children up to age five who are at nutritional risk.
+Benefits are used to purchase specific nutritious foods.

 Hover over the marks on the charts for more information.

 Data Source: National and State Level Estimates of WIC Eligibility and Program Reach.
-USDA Food and Nutrition Service, 2022-2024.
+USDA Food and Nutrition Service, 2022-2025.

 Refreshed: Annually.
-Dashboard last refreshed August 2024.
+Dashboard last refreshed December 2025.

 Double Up Food Bucks (DUFB) Locations